-The three-cycle HE system has been implemented in Georgia.
-Bachelor's, master's and doctoral programmes have already been introduced in all accredited Higher Education Institutions (HEI).
-Almost all students below doctoral level are enrolled in the two-cycle degree system (except for certain specific specialisations such as medicine).
+The three-cycle higher education (HE) system has been implemented in Georgia.
+Bachelor, master and doctoral programmes have already been introduced in all accredited higher education institutions.
+All students below doctoral level are enrolled in the two-cycle degree system (except for certain specific specialisations such as medicine).

-Higher professional programmes (umaglesi profesiuli ganatleba) have been introduced as a short cycle within bachelor studies for students who are interested in acquiring practical skills.
-Upon completion of this type of programme they receive a qualification from a certified specialist.
+Higher professional programmes (umaglesi profesiuli ganatleba, since September 2010 referred to as level IV and V of professional education) have been introduced as a short cycle within Bachelor studies for students who are interested in acquiring practical skills.
+Upon completion of this type of programme, they receive a qualification from a certified specialist.
 These programmes correspond to 120 to 180 ECTS credits.
-These credits can be recognised for bachelor programmes if students continue their education.
+These credits can be recognised for Bachelor programmes if students continue their education.

-Bachelor programmes (bakalavriati) cannot comprise less than 240 ECTS credits whereas Master's programmes (magistratura) comprise 120 ECTS and doctoral programmes (doktorantura) 180 ECTS.
+Bachelor programmes (bakalavriati) cannot comprise less than 240 ECTS credits whereas Master programmes (magistratura) comprise 120 ECTS and doctoral programmes (doktorantura) 180 ECTS.